uggla/rust-gopher-friend-cli/articles/article_02.md

 2021-09-08 01:00:52,245 INFO [rust_gopher_friend_cli::gopher] Try to get friendsz Gopher...
 2021-09-08 01:00:52,943 ERROR [rust_gopher_friend_cli] Gopher friendsz does not exist
 ```

-We are done with this article.
+We reach the end of this article.
+Please let me know if you enjoy it in the comments or on Twitter.

-All the code is available on my [github](https://github.com/uggla/rust-gopher-friend-cli) account and branches are used to describe the main steps.
+All the code is available on my [github](https://github.com/uggla/rust-gopher-friend-cli) account, and branches are used to describe the main steps.

-Please let me know if you enjoy this article in the comments or on Twitter.

 See ya.